ispras/dedoc/docs/source/getting_started/usage.rst

 Continue the example from the :ref:`previous section <using_readers>`.

-The reader returned the intermediate representation of the document -- :class:`dedoc.data_structures.UnstructuredDocument`.
+The reader returned the intermediate representation of the document -- :class:`~dedoc.data_structures.UnstructuredDocument`.
-If we need to get some additional information about the file e.g. document subject or author, we can add some metadata using :class:`dedoc.metadata_extractors.DocxMetadataExtractor`.
+If we need to get some additional information about the file e.g. document subject or author, we can add some metadata using :class:`~dedoc.metadata_extractors.DocxMetadataExtractor`.

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python
     :lines: 77

-Method :meth:`dedoc.metadata_extractors.DocxMetadataExtractor.can_extract` allows to check if the metadata extractor can extract metadata from the given file:
+Method :meth:`~dedoc.metadata_extractors.DocxMetadataExtractor.can_extract` allows to check if the metadata extractor can extract metadata from the given file:

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python
     :lines: 78

-To extract metadata, one can add them to the document using :meth:`dedoc.metadata_extractors.DocxMetadataExtractor.add_metadata` method.
+To extract metadata, one can add them to the document using :meth:`~dedoc.metadata_extractors.DocxMetadataExtractor.extract_metadata` method.

 .. literalinclude:: ../_static/code_examples/dedoc_usage_tutorial.py
     :language: python
     :lines: 79-83

-As we see, the attribute `metadata` has been filled with some metadata fields.
+As we see, the attribute ``metadata`` has been filled with some metadata fields.
 The list of common fields for any metadata extractor along with the specific fields for different document formats are enlisted in :ref:`dedoc_metadata_extractors`.